houfei0801/ipsr/README.md

 The number of the closest sample points to search from every reconstructed triangle face.
 The suggested range is between 10 and 20.
 The default value of this parameter is 10.

 #### Parameters:
 The models in the data folder all could run with default parameters.
+Smaller depth helps with noisy points.